cnduffield/OCPVirtNotes/README.md

 #Backup and Recovery for Virtual Machines notes
 Select  All projects to see the operators
-Before restore make sure you set your project to vmexamples You will have to flip between projects
+Before restoring make sure you set your project/namespace to vmexamples You will have to flip between projects/namespace

 # Network Management
 Helpful blog
 https://www.redhat.com/en/blog/connecting-to-vms-in-red-hat-openshift-virtualization

-Make sure project is set to vmexamples
+Make sure project/namespace is set to vmexamples
 For the MultiNetwork Policy you will ssh into the bastion host
 ```
 echo "apiVersion: k8s.cni.cncf.io/v1beta1